-\begin{lemma} Let $\Sigma'$ be a connected symmetric translator to $r$-{\rm MCF} which is a vertical graph in $\qr$ over an open set of \,$\q_\epsilon^n.$ Then, $\Sigma'$ is an open set of one of the fundamental translators to $r$-{\rm MCF}. \end{lemma}
+\begin{proposition} Let $\Sigma$ be a connected invariant $r$-translator in $\qr$ which is a vertical graph over an open set of \,$\q_\epsilon^n.$ Then, $\Sigma$ is an open set of one of the fundamental $r$-translators. \end{proposition}